 I’m particularly stingy with my storage but I’ve got friends who have several GBs of data, some of them having over 1 TB of music stored.
 I really don’t know how people actually manage to find time to listen to most of this library but managing this in iTunes is hardly possible if you’ve got to split the music files into several folders and drives.

 On iTunes, however, you can do this.
 The trick is to disable files being copied into the media folder of iTunes and instead, creating just a link or a pointer to the original files.
 This way, you make iTunes link to the music and not store all music under its folder.

-Step 5: If you’re running Windows, you’ll have to head over to “Advanced Preferences” (iTunes Prefernces -> Advanced) in iTunes and disable (uncheck) “Copy files to iTunes Media folder when adding to library”
+Step 5: If you’re running Windows, you’ll have to head over to “Advanced Preferences” (iTunes Preferences > Advanced) in iTunes and disable (uncheck) “Copy files to iTunes Media folder when adding to library.”